Last updated on January 26, 2023 by Wandering our World

 Southeast Asia is one of those regions of the world everyone wants to visit at some point in their lifetime.
 The vibrant cultures, incredible food, breathtaking landscape and exotic wildlife sum up the lure of this part of the globe – and Malaysia and Thailand are no exception.

-Both countries have beautiful landscapes, mountains, jungles and waterfalls to explore, so are great destinations for a sunseeker that’s also looking for some adventure.
+Both countries have beautiful landscapes, mountains, jungles and waterfalls to explore.
+So they’re great destinations for a sunseeker that’s also looking for some adventure.

 Both countries have spectacular landscapes away from the coastline as well as jaw-dropping wildlife – but Malaysia is probably the better choice for wildlife seekers.
 The country’s Borneo region is arguably one of the best places for wildlife in the world, with elephants, tigers, and leopards among other species.

-Below we look at some of our favorite places in both countries, before comparing the culture in each.
+Below we look at what sort of excursions are available in both countries, before comparing the culture and food in each.
+All so you can see which country will suit you best!

 This nation is one of those rare destinations that has it all.
 Beaches for relaxing, a famous nightlife and party scene, and food that’s known around the globe.